 When the stove is turned on, it will place a load between the hot wires which will cause a voltage to be present between the hot and neutral wires, allowing your other devices to work.
-The voltage present to the other loads may or may not be 120 volts causing lamps to burn bright or dim.

 If you intend on using the stove and these lights and outlets, this should be fixed quickly.
 The voltage present could damage connected devices.